ryankimhooray/KimsCapys/README.md

 ## Swimming
 <p> Capybaras have webbed feet like frogs and ducks do, helping them to swim fast.
-Plus, their eyes, ears, and nostrils are on top of their head, which lets them stay mostly submerged for long periods of time. <i><strong>Splish Splosh!</strong></i> </p>
+Plus, their eyes, ears, and nostrils are on top of their head, which lets them stay mostly submerged for long periods of time. <i><strong>Splish Splosh!</strong></i> (Mr. Marchant Fun Fact: in places where capybaras live naturally, its common to find teenagers peeing on capybaras (as a prank) since the capys enjoy flowing warm liquid on their bodies.)  </p>

 ![alt text](https://media.istockphoto.com/id/1201693169/photo/swimming-capybara-portrait.jpg?s=612x612&w=0&k=20&c=HU37T0VNhEWKhd92Gwc5TQhmo-LIHw8c45Hw3Hf4Spw=)